-As 2005 is used as a starting point for the mitigation efforts analysed within the EUCLIMIT2 project, the GAINS estimate for year 2005 is aligned with the emissions reported to UNFCCC for 2005 by introducing a calibration residual for the pollutants CH_4 and N_2O .
+As 2005 is used as a baseyear for the mitigation efforts analysed within the EUCLIMIT4 project, the GAINS estimate for year 2005 is aligned with the emissions reported to UNFCCC for 2005 by introducing a calibration residual for the pollutants CH4 and N2O.
 The level of the calibration residuals for year 2005 is carried over as a constant to all future years.
+No future mitigation potential is accounted for from the calibration residual.
 No calibration was conducted for the F-gas emissions, because of large unexplained variations in leakage rates between countries and in the completeness of the sector emissions reported for F-gases.

-Table 27: Deviation of GAINS Final Reference scenario from UNFCCC (2015).
+Table 27: Deviation of GAINS EUCLIMIT4 (2018) scenarios from UNFCCC-CRF (Oct 2016).